-Bi-folding or sliding doors can make a great addition to a home as part of an extension or renovation project.
+Bi-folding or sliding door designs can make a great addition to a home as part of an extension or renovation project.
 Coming in a wide range of versatile customisable and bespoke designs, bi-folding doors work great for creating a link between the inside and outside, as part of a conservatory or orangery, or an open-plan kitchen or dining room.
 Those with a patio or decking area will love bi-fold doors as part of an outdoor living or outdoor dining design, to say nothing of being able to see your garden even when you’re not using it.
-We have rounded up the most stylish and versatile bi-fold and sliding designs to inspire you.
+We have rounded up the most stylish and versatile bi-fold and sliding door designs to inspire you.

 1. Update your conservatory with a graphic bi-fold design